-Select Arm-1 layer and go to the first frame in the timeline.
+Select the Arm-1 layer and go to the first frame in the timeline.
 In the CC Bend it controls, increase the value of Bend as desired.
 (I have used about 73 here).

 Now you need to set a key to it.
 Click on the little clock button in front of the Bend control.
 This will set a key on the current frame on your timeline.

 This is the up position of the arm.
 The Anticipation pose.
 Now move the time slider about 3 to 4 frames ahead and here, zero out the bend value.
 This is the push position of the arms.
 The hit.
-Do this with Arm-4 as well but instead of value 73, you will have to use -73 as this arm needs to bend in opposite direction.
+Do this with Arm-4 as well but instead of value 73, you will have to use -73 as this arm needs to bend in the opposite direction.

-To make this a loop animation, you need to make three poses where the first and last pose would be exactly same.
-To do this, copy the first keyframe and having the time slider on the desired frame, paste that keyframe in the end.
+To make this a loop animation, you need to make three poses where the first and last pose would be exactly the same.
+To do this, copy the first keyframe and having the time slider on the desired frame, paste that keyframe at the end.
 Now if you play the animation from first to last frame it would be, Open – Close – Open again.

 (To set the start and end of the time slider, press B at the first frame and N at the last frame setting the In and out of the time slider.
 Now when you hit play, it will only play the set frames in loop).